Focus Area

 Frequently asked questions

-Is a transition reason enough to see a psychiatrist?
+Is a transition reason enough to seek support?

 Yes.
 You don't need a diagnosis to benefit from thoughtful support during a major life change.